Once you’ve generated inbound traffic to your site from different platforms, the next step is to convert as many of those leads as you can.

 What Are Landing Pages?

-Landing pages are designated website pages that customers “land” on when they click on ads or Calls-To-Action (CTA).
+Landing pages are designated website pages that customers “land” on when they click on ads or Call-To-Actions (CTA).
 Landing pages will often have lead forms that require customers to fill in their information in exchange for special offers or resources like e-books.

 Good landing pages are designed with a single goal in mind: Converting visitors into leads.